OSCAR is currently under heavy development, so all parts

 Windows

 Please install Windows Subsystem for Linux (WSL) following the official instructions.
 You should now have an App "Ubuntu" in your start menu (run "explorer.exe ." in the Ubuntu terminal to open the current folder in the Windows File Explorer).
-You can now follow the instructions for Ubuntu.
+You can now follow the prerequisites installation instructions for Ubuntu below.

 macOS